Rhovas/Language/docs/Macros.md

 > TODO: Decide whether there should be syntactic differences between regular and
 > syntax macros.
 Though ideal, it's normally clear from context and the only
 > conflict arises from regular macros with a trailing lambda.
+The Language
+> Server Protocol can also be used to identify the active language.

 ## Regular Macros